Home Appraisal Questions Answered

 What is an Appraisal?

 A home appraisal is an unbiased estimate of the true (or fair market) value of a home.
-All lenders order an appraisal during the mortgage process.
 It is an objective way to access the home’s value and, at the same time, ensure that the amount of money requested by the borrower to pay for the home is appropriate.

-Appraisals protect the buyer from paying too much and the mortgage company from unsecured loans.
+Appraisals protect the buyer from paying too much and protect the mortgage company from unsecured loans.

 Who Needs a Home Appraisal?